jddayley/gasmeter_reader/README.md

 Background

 This project adapts David Padbury's Power Meter Reader to read gas meters, specifically targeting Eversource in Hopkinton, MA.
 It involves cropping to the meter's dials, normalization, and feature detection using HoughCircles.
+I've evolved it from using HoughCircles to a machine learning model to improve accuracy.

 Files and Their Functionalities